-When you apply policy across roles or groups, you're implementing what is known as RBAC.
+When you apply policy across roles or groups, you're implementing what is known as role-based access control (RBAC).
 We can also think of this as resource-based access control, as you're applying differential access controls based on resources as well.
 The difference is more of an implementation detail, i.e., where the access control record lives, whether on the resource that you are protecting or on the principal.
-Functionally, for this discussion, they are the same.

-When you think about implementing RBAC on a data platform, you're in effect mixing your operational model with business groups to make sure that individuals have the right level of access to data resources at the right point in your process of sourcing, building and analyzing those data insights.
+Functionally, for this discussion, they're the same.
+When you think about implementing RBAC on a data platform, you're mixing your operational model with business groups to make sure that individuals have the right level of access to data resources at the right point in your process of sourcing, building and analyzing those data insights.

-Take, for example, the different types of groups across a typical software development lifecycle.
+For example, consider the different types of groups across a typical software development lifecycle.